FeralEngineering/Veil/docs/SOFTWARE.md

 320x240 (QVGA)
 ```

-QVGA was chosen for stability.
+QVGA is used for memory stability.

-Higher resolutions caused memory fragmentation and unreliable behavior.
+Higher resolutions caused memory fragmentation and inconsistent capture behavior during testing.

-After capture, the image is converted to RGB888 for processing.
+Captured frames are converted to RGB888 before processing.

 ---

 ## Processing Pipeline

-Each image passes through the following stages:
+Each image passes through a fixed sequence of processing stages:

-1. Smooth Warp
+1. Warp distortion
-2. Rift Shear
+2. Shear transform
-3. Portal Swirl
+3. Swirl transform
-4. Veil Drift
+4. Drift displacement
-5. Glow Extraction
+5. Glow extraction
-6. Pink/Fog Grade
+6. Color grading
-7. Depth Lie
+7. Contrast compression
-8. Shadow Emission
+8. Shadow boosting
-9. Chromatic Split
+9. Chromatic channel offset
-10. Vignette
+10. Vignette falloff
-11. Soft Blur
+11. Blur blending

-Each pass modifies the image before it is written to storage.
+Each stage modifies the active framebuffer before the final JPEG is written.

-The original frame is discarded.
+The original frame is not retained.

 ---

 ## Storage

-Images are saved to the onboard microSD card.
+Processed images are written to the onboard microSD card.

 Naming format: